A switch may refer to any of the following:

 1. A switch is a piece of a physical circuitry component that governs the signal flow.
 Having a switch or toggle switch allows a connection to be opened or closed.
 When opened, the switch allows a signal or power to flow through the connection.
 When closed, the switch stops the flow and breaks the circuit connection.
 Early computers, like the Altair, use switches as a form of input for the computer.

-2. On a network, a switch is a hardware device that filters and forwards packets through the network, but often not capable of much more.
-A network switch is more advanced than a hub but not as advanced as a router.
-In the picture to the right, is an example of a SMC EZ Switch, a 10/100 network switch.
+2. On a network, a switch is a hardware device that filters and forwards network packets, but is often not capable of much more.
+A network switch is more advanced than a hub, but not as advanced as a router.
+The picture shows an example of a NETGEAR 5 port switch.